taylordr/Temporal_Eigenvector_Centrality/README.md

 9. plot_results_for_Georgia_Tech.m - plots the joint-centrality trajectory and condition-centrality trajectory for Georgia Tech

-Copyright, Dane Taylor 1 September 2016
+If you have any questions about the code, please email Dane Taylor at dane.r.taylor@gmail.com.